-See "Description of the Notes-The Notes-The Class A Notes-Distributions of Interest" in this prospectus supplement for a description of how LIBOR and EURIBOR will be determined for the first accrual period.
+See "Description of the Notes-The Notes-Distributions of Interest" in this prospectus supplement for a description of how LIBOR will be determined for the first accrual period.

-The administrator will determine LIBOR and EURIBOR as specified under "Description of the Notes-Determination of LIBOR" and "-Determination of EURIBOR" in this prospectus supplement and "Certain Information Regarding the Notes-The Reset Rate Notes-LIBOR" and "-EURIBOR" in the accompanying base prospectus.
+The administrator will determine LIBOR as specified under "Description of the Notes-Determination of LIBOR" in this prospectus supplement and "Certain Information Regarding the Notes-The Reset Rate Notes-LIBOR" in the accompanying base prospectus.
 The administrator will calculate interest on the notes based on the actual number of days elapsed in each accrual period divided by 360.